ptdecker/forceCRC32/README.md

 an augmented approach.
 To get us around this issue, this JavaScript implementation utilizes Daniel Wirtz's 'long.js' long class for representing 64-bit two's-complement integer values.
 See https://github.com/dcodeIO/Long.js

+## Files

+* 'forcecrc32.js' is the work-in-progress NodeJS JavaScript code being developed
+* 'testfile.txt' is a file to use for testing things
+* '\testscripts' contains a bunch of JavaScript test code to explore various parts, pieces, and libraries as I test things out.

 ## Port Questions

 1. Did I get Nayuki's 'getDegree()' properly translated?